General information about the Court

 Jurisdiction [Return to top]

 Except for specified regulatory matters, the Court has original jurisdiction over issues arising under the WCA and under the ODA.
 The Court's jurisdiction also extends to disputes involving independent contractor exemptions under the WCA, penalties for failure to maintain workers' compensation coverage, civil penalties for theft of workers' compensation benefits, and the two-year return to work preference.
-Trials are conducted statewide in five Montana cities.
+Trials are conducted statewide in six Montana cities.
 The Court is bound by common law and statutory rules of evidence, including the Montana Rules of Evidence.
 In workers' compensation regulatory matters over which the DLI has original jurisdiction, the Court acts as an appellate court, conducting judicial review.
 The Court’s rules are in the Administrative Rules of Montana at 24.5.301, et seq.

 Workers' Compensation Judge [Return to top]